matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 * There is a small cost incurred by performing hashes before requests, but this is outweighed by the privacy implications of sending plain-text addresses.

-## Potential issues
+## Security Considerations

-Hashes are still reversible with a rainbow table, but hopefully the provided pepper, which can be rotated by identity servers at will, should help mitigate this to some extent.
+Hashes are still reversible with a rainbow table, but the provided pepper, which can be rotated by identity servers at will, should help mitigate this.
+Phone numbers (with their relatively short possible address space of 12 numbers), short email addresses, and addresses of both type that have been leaked in database dumps are more susceptible to hash reversal.

 Additionally, this proposal does not stop an identity server from storing plain-text 3PIDs.
 There is a GDPR argument in keeping email addresses, such